IISERM/question-paper-repo/cloudflare-worker/README.md

 1. When someone comments on a PR, GitHub sends a webhook to your worker
 2. The worker verifies the webhook signature for security
 3. It extracts the contributor's email from the PR body
-4. It sends an email notification via Resend
+4. It sends an email notification via EmailJS
 5. The email includes the comment, PR details, and a link to view the PR

 ### Testing